 It’s well constructed, it’s incredibly powerful, and it runs cool, but how does it sound?
 Good.
 It sounds good.

 The A20 seems too good to be true.
 I hate writing a review without more negative bullet points because it makes me seem like a shill, especially in the deceitful world of personal audio, but the A20 is just that good.
-I’m quickly becoming a Beyerdynamic fanboy because the last two Beyerdynamic products I have purchased, the DT 1990 Pro and the A20, have been nearly flawless products that thrash the competition but also don’t get nearly as much recognition as they deserve (and I have my theories as to why).
+I’m quickly becoming a Beyerdynamic fanboy because the last two Beyerdynamic products I have purchased, the DT 1990 Pro and the A20, have been nearly flawless products that thrash the competition but also don’t get nearly as much recognition as they deserve.

 As a final note, I would not recommend the A20 for low impedance headphones.
 If your headphones are 250 Ω and up, I cannot recommend the A20 enough.
 All others would do well to look elsewhere.
-Always choose an amp that complements the headphone, not the other way around.
+Always choose an amp that complements the headphone.